ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 This property controls the action of the archivelog thread, which conducts archive log backup, when there is not enough disk space in the archive log destination (specified using ARCHIVE_DIR).

 If this parameter is set to 0, the archivelog thread will output an error message and stop the archive log file backup.
 Even if enough disk space can subsequently be secured, archive log backup will not resume until the user explicitly issues a command to do so.
 If checkpointing takes place in such cases, unnecessary log files will be deleted, even if no archive log file backup has been conducted.
-Therefore care must be taken when using this mode
+Therefore care must be taken when using this mode.

 If this parameter is set to 1, the archivelog thread waits until enough disk space can be secured to perform the archive log file backup.
 Because the archive log files have not been backed up, care must be taken to prevent the log files from being deleted if checkpointing takes place during this waiting period.